raffitz/huawei_p9lite_case/README.md

-# bq Aquaris A4.5 Case
+# Huawei P9 Lite Case

-A case for the bq Aquaris A4.5 smartphone, made in OpenSCAD
+A case for the Huawei P9 Lite smartphone, made in OpenSCAD